YehEmily/OSSGame/README.md

 This game is the end product of a semester-long independent study (Olin Self Study, or OSS) in computer science topics, particularly **Artificial Intelligence**.
 It's currently a work in progress.

 ### Objectives
+One of my main objectives with this project was to maintain and improve my ability to use Java to solve problems.
+Another main objective was to learn how different AIs work and how to implement them (how to do so algorithmically, and also how to do so using Java).

-My intention was to create an entertaining game that comprises of several different games.
-These other games include Go Fish, Battleship, and Tic Tac Toe.
-The overarching game will be a Tamagotchi-like game, in which the player must take care of a "pet" by playing games with it.
-Unlike Tamagotchis, though, the "pet" has a mind of its own and can easily keep up with the player in each game.
+My intention with this project was to create an entertaining game that is comprised of several different games.
+These other games include Go Fish, Battleship, and Tic Tac Toe, although I would like to expand this to include more games in the future.
+The overarching game is a Tamagotchi-styled game, in which the player must take care of an "Oliner" pet by playing games with it.
+Unlike Tamagotchis, though, the "Oliner" has a mind of its own and can intelligently keep up with the player in each game.

 ### References and Acknowledgements
 A warm and appreciative "thank you" goes to my OSS advisor and professor, Oliver Steele.
 Another grateful "thank you" goes to my OSS peer, Dakota Nelson.
 Many more "thank you"s go to the authors of the following sites, which I referenced frequently to complete this game: